DanSam5K/a-night-at-movies/README.md

 > display the movies and ratings that are already in the hash, or delete a movie from the hash.
 If it doesn’t receive one of those four commands, the program will output some kind of error message.

 ## Objectives
-- To use the project to gain more expertise and comfortable with ruby a lot of room for creativity
+- To gain more expertise and more comfortable writing ruby code
+- To exploit other room for creativity when handling ruby project
+- To cement and enforce the lesson learn while learning ruby.

 ## Built With
 - Ruby